EdanDa/AlephEfes/README.md

 Developed by **Edan-David Eyon**
 Independent researcher (Israel)

-I have been pursuing independent study across philosophy, linguistics, history, and mathematics and more for over 14 years.
+I have been pursuing independent study across philosophy, linguistics, history, and mathematics and more since 2011.
 The AlephEfes repository documents and shares a reproducible numeric–semantic framework for the Hebrew Bible, based on zero-indexed valuation.
 This repository is intended as an open, transparent resource for testing, replication, and dialogue.